 They are based initially on identifying whether the nodule is solid or sub-solid a...

-Bronchogenic cysts and oesophageal duplication cysts are embryological foregut duplication cysts and are also differential diagnosis for a cystic mediastinal mass.
+Bronchogenic cysts and oesophageal duplication cysts are embryological foregut duplication cysts and are also differential diagnoses for a cystic mediastinal mass.

 asymptomatic bronchogenic cyst

 symptomatic oesophageal cyst in the case of peptic ulceration